The Impact of Your Social Media on Your Career

-Years ago, social media was just viewed as fun.
+Years ago, social media was viewed as just a fun activity.
 It was used for chatting, keeping in touch with old friends, and finding new ones.
 It was also one of the online means to express yourself.
 But nowadays, it’s a critical part of your life.
-And in many ways, social media can be used for work.
+In many ways, social media can be utilised for professional purposes.

-Every business has a presence on social media, as it allows to:
+Every business has a presence on social media, as it allows:

 • find prospective customers;